Hatopoppo-san/movie_api/README.md

 # movie_api

-REST-full API built with Node and Express, provides info on movies.
+REST-full API built with Node and Express, provides info of movies.

 This project is the second achievement that is part of the CareeFoundry curriculum.